5 Ways to Stop Plumbing Problems Before They Happen

 Here at Progressive Service Company, we deal with plumbing every day.
 We see all sorts of problems, from the inconvenient to the catastrophic.

 With as much use as your home’s plumbing system gets, there are a lot of things that can go wrong.
 Often, this comes from normal wear and tear.
 But sometimes, larger problems are more avoidable.
-Here, we show you how a few small changes to your routine can save you a lot of time and headache down the road.
+Here, we show you how a few small changes to your routine can save you a lot of time and headaches down the road.

 Keep your drain free of fats, oils, and greases